EOL Organization

 EOL Assistant Director of Operations

-Brigitte Baeuerle serves the Assistant Director of Operations in NCAR's Earth Observing Laboratory.
+Brigitte Baeuerle serves the Assistant Director of Operations in NSF NCAR's Earth Observing Laboratory.
 In this capacity, she assumes responsibility for the day-to-day operations of EOL, offering guidance and supervision for essential activities.
 Brigitte oversees core operational functions, including the planning and execution of field campaigns, overall project management, system administration, communication both within and outside of the Laboratory, and coordination among various EOL Facilities and groups.
 In her role, Brigitte engages with the university community, fostering connections.
 She plays a key role in maintaining effective communication channels and ensuring seamless collaboration across diverse facets of EOL's operations.
 Brigitte has a MS in Oceanography from Oregon State University.

 Ms. Sara Metz